Vindicta-Team/Vindicta-Docs/docs/faq.md

 # Frequently Asked Questions

 ### What is the current state of development?
 > Project development is stopped and no more new features are planned.
-Bug fixes are possible, and pull requests are welcome.
+Also we are not be able to accept pull requests any more, but you can make your own fork and publish it yourself.

 # Mods